datablogger-ml/SSOE-Crude-Oil-Forecasting/README.md

 ### Contributions

 1. Achieved a Forecasting accuracy of 97% and a Directional accuracy of 55% for a test period of 5 months.
-2. Baseline Twitter Classifier model able to acheive an accuracy of 60% in correctly classifying the price change in Crude oil for each day with the help of the scraped tweets.
+2. Baseline Twitter Classifier model able to acheive an accuracy of 60% in correctly classifying the price change in Crude oil for each day.